Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos: Additional Experiments and Results

 \subsection{Comparison under different evaluation criteria}

-We report additional results under the different evaluation criteria introduced in Section~5.
-Table~\ref{tab:strictbase} presents triplet and relation recall under a more relaxed temporal IoU threshold of 0.1.
-For object evaluation, we adopt the \emph{Strict} criterion, which only counts predictions as correct if they fall into the \textbf{Identical} semantic categories.
+We report additional results under the alternative evaluation criteria introduced in~\cref{sec:experiment}. \Cref{tab:strictbase} presents triplet and relation recall using a relaxed temporal IoU threshold of 0.1.
+For object evaluation, we report the rule-based \textbf{strict score}, which requires exact string matches between the predicted and ground-truth labels.

 As shown in the table, proprietary models perform reasonably well across all tasks, with GPT-5 achieving the strongest overall results among API-access models.
-In contrast, open-weight VLMs display a substantial performance gap, particularly on triplet and relation prediction, underscoring the inherent difficulty of fine-grained and temporally grounded scene graph extraction for current open-source models.
+In contrast, open-weight VLMs display a substantial performance gap, particularly on triplet and relation prediction.
+This underscores the inherent difficulty of fine-grained, temporally grounded scene graph extraction for current open-source models.

-Our method, however, demonstrates clear and consistent improvements across all benchmarks.
-Under the relaxed IoU criterion, \ourmodel achieves strong triplet and relation performance, surpassing all open-weight baselines by large margins.
-Under the strict object-level criterion, \ourmodel continues to deliver the best performance across all evaluation datasets, and even exceeds proprietary API models in several cases.
-These results confirm that our trajectory-aligned tokenization and resampler designs significantly enhance fine-grained object grounding and temporal consistency, both of which are critical for accurate video scene graph generation.
+\ourmodel, however, demonstrates clear and consistent improvements across all benchmarks.
+Under the relaxed IoU criterion, it achieves strong triplet and relation performance, surpassing all open-weight baselines by large margins.
+Crucially, under the exact-match \textbf{strict score}, \ourmodel continues to deliver the highest object-level performance across all datasets, frequently exceeding even the proprietary API models.
+These results confirm that our trajectory-aligned token arrangement and dual-resampler design significantly enhance fine-grained object grounding and temporal consistency, both of which are critical for accurate video scene graph generation.